 Wexford tenor Eamonn Mulhall trained at the Royal College of Music and the National Opera Studio in London.
 He made his INO debut as Goro in Puccini’s Madama Butterfly in March 2018 and subsequently played Remendado in Bizet’s Carmen.
-He has performed with many theatre companies, opera houses and music festivals in productions including Katie Mitchell’s After Dido at The Young Vic, Peter Shaffer’s Amadeus at the National Theatre (London), Mariotte’s Salomé and Rossini’s Cinderella/La cenerentola at Wexford Festival Opera, Ľubica Čekovská’s Dorian Gray at Slovak National Theatre, Rossini’s Il barbiere di Siviglia and a staged Handel Messiah for English National Opera, the world première of James MacMillan’s Clemency at ROH2 Covent Garden and for Scottish Opera at the Edinburgh Festival, Rameau’s Hippolyte et Aricie for Capella Cracoviensis in Kraków, Wagner’s Tristan und Isolde for Wide Open Opera, and Ullmann’s The Emperor of Atlantis, Beethoven’s Fidelio, Robert O’Dwyer’s Eithne and Weill’s The Rise and Fall of the City of Mahagonny for Opera Theatre Company).
+He has performed with many theatre companies, opera houses and music festivals in productions including After Dido (The Young Vic) and Amadeus (National Theatre), Mariotte’s Salomé (Wexford Festival Opera), Rossini’s La Cenerentola (Wexford Festival Opera ShortWorks), Ľubica Čekovská’s Dorian Gray (Slovak National Theatre), Rossini’s Il barbiere di Siviglia and a staged Handel Messiah (English National Opera), the world première of James MacMillan’s Clemency (ROH2 Covent Garden, and Scottish Opera at the Edinburgh International Festival), Rameau’s Hippolyte et Aricie (Capella Cracoviensis in Kraków), Wagner’s Tristan und Isolde (Wide Open Opera), and Ullmann’s The Emperor of Atlantis, Beethoven’s Fidelio, Robert O’Dwyer’s Eithne and Weill’s The Rise and Fall of the City of Mahagonny (Opera Theatre Company).
 In concert he has appeared at Kilkenny Arts Festival, Prague International Spring Festival, Festivale Musica sull’Acqua at Lake Como, Italy, and with numerous orchestras in Britain and Ireland.
 Future engagements include Rev. Adams in Britten’s Peter Grimes at Teatro La Fenice in Venice.